-Regardless of those European disappointments, including a red card in the 2017/18 quarter-final defeat to Real Madrid, Buffon won the 10th domestic league title of an incredible career last term and will always be considered one of the greatest goalkeepers of all time.
+Regardless of the aforementioned European disappointments, though, including a red card in the 2017/18 quarter-final defeat to Real Madrid, Buffon has won 11 domestic league titles not to mention the World Cup and will always be considered one of the greatest goalkeepers of all time.

 Right-back: Lilian Thuram

 Another Juventus player in our XI – this will become a running theme – is Lilian Thuram, who was part of the Old Lady team that lost in the final against AC Milan in 2003.
 Despite making 69 Champions League appearances, he never won the competition.